fusioncharts/dev_centre_docs/chart-guide/chart-configurations/chart-paddings-and-margins.md

 ## Set padding for axes names

 Set the axis name padding and axis value padding, to control the amount of space between the axes and the canvas.
-To do so, follow the steps given below:
+To do so, the following attributes are used:

 * Specify the distance between the top of  x-axis title and the bottom of data labels using the `xAxisNamePadding` attribute.